lucia2007/tennis_buddies/TESTING.md

 | settings.py | [no errors](/testing-images/tennisbuddies_settings.png)         | na          | na     | na    | na            | na
 | tennisbuddies | na       | na          | na      | [no errors](/testing-images/tennisbuddies_urlspy)     | na            | na

+In a few cases I used "# noqa" in order to be able to keep the lines over 80 characters without getting an error.
+This was done only in cases where the code legibility would suffer if I broke the code apart.

 [Back to top](#testing)

 ### JavaScript Testing